 And these hybrid professionals are very hard to find.
-In fact, 90 percent of finance leaders report difficulties hiring staff with business analytics experience, according to a recent study we developed with the Institute of Management Accountants.
+In fact, 90 percent of finance leaders report difficulties hiring staff with business analytics experience, according to a study we developed with the Institute of Management Accountants.
 Financial executives said the biggest skills gaps among their teams include the following:

 - Identifying key data trends

 - Data mining and extraction

 - Technological acumen

 - Statistical modeling and data analysis